curv3d/curv/docs/language/Design_by_Contract.rst

 is equal to ``b && a``.
 But AND is not commutative in these languages.
 For example, 1 && 42 == 42, but 42 && 1 == 1.

-In short, most dynamically typed languages have a complex and arbitrary contract for boolean operations that breaks the rules of boolean algebra.
+In short, many dynamically typed languages have a complex and arbitrary contract for boolean operations that breaks the laws of boolean algebra.

-Curv has a simple contract for boolean operations that obey the rules of boolean algebra.
+Curv has a simple contract for boolean operations, which obey the laws of boolean algebra.
 The only boolean values are ``true`` and ``false``.
 If a non-boolean value is passed to a boolean operation, the contract is violated, and the program is aborted with an error message.